-John Kruk, a three-time All-Star outfielder/first baseman, serves as an analyst on ESPN’s Sunday Night Baseball and Baseball Tonight.
+John Kruk, a three-time All-Star outfielder/first baseman, brings his expertise and analysis to the Emmy Award-winning Baseball Tonight alongside host Karl Ravech.
+Previously he served as an analyst on ESPN’s Sunday Night Baseball through the 2015 season.
 He joined ESPN for the 2004 season, making his debut during a Spring Training telecast between the New York Yankees and the Philadelphia Phillies from Tampa, Fla.
 In March 2006, Kruk also provided game analysis for several World Baseball Classic and Spring Training telecasts on ESPN.

 Kruk retired in 1995 following a 10-year Major League career with the Philadelphia Phillies, San Diego Padres and the Chicago White Sox, in which he posted a .300 batting average with 100 home runs and 592 runs batted in.
 During a White Sox/Orioles game, Kruk retired from baseball after hitting a single in the top of the first inning off Baltimore’s Scott Erickson.